Credit Risk Assessment

 - Loans to companies with an annual turnover exceeding £500,000 (if suitable financial information is available).

-- Loans that do not fit either of the models above.
+- Loans that do not fit the models above.

 These PD models use various information sources including in relation to the borrower and its business, financial data, market sector and conditions.